Unsupervised Learning of Unbiased Visual Representations: Introduction

 \section{Introduction}

-} Deep learning has reached state-of-the-art performance in a large variety of tasks, for example in computer vision and natural language processing~\cite{voulodimos2018deep, NEURIPS2020_1457c0d6}.
+\IEEEPARstart{D}{eep} learning has reached state-of-the-art performance in a large variety of tasks, for example in computer vision and natural language processing~\cite{voulodimos2018deep, NEURIPS2020_1457c0d6}.
 Furthermore, the broad availability of computational resources allowed researchers to train increasingly larger models~\cite{dosovitskiy2020vit, NEURIPS2020_1457c0d6}, resulting in better generalization capabilities.
-Deep learning based tools are impacting more and more everyday life and decision making~\cite{laumer2015impact}.
-This is one of the reason why AI trustworthiness has been recognized as major prerequisite for its use in society~\cite{hleg2019ethics, zhang2019artificial}.
-Following the guidelines of the European Commission of 2019~\cite{hleg2019ethics}, these tools should be \emph{lawful}, \emph{ethical} and \emph{robust}.
+Deep learning-based tools are impacting more and more everyday life and decision-making~\cite {laumer2015impact}.
+This is one of the reasons why AI trustworthiness has been recognized as a major prerequisite for its use in society~\cite{hleg2019ethics, zhang2019artificial}.
+Following the guidelines of the European Commission of 2019, these tools should be \emph{lawful}, \emph{ethical} and \emph{robust}.
 Providing a warranty on this topic is currently a matter of study and discussion~\cite{schramowski2020making, stock2020eccv, teso2019aies_XIML, revisetool, barbano2021bridging}.

 In recent years, it has also become apparent how deep neural networks often rely on erroneous correlations and biased features present in the training data.
 Many works have proposed solutions for this matter, for example addressing gender biases when dealing with facial images~\cite{nam2020learning, Kim_2019_CVPR, zhao2021learning, lee2021learning} or with medical data~\cite{tartaglione2021end, dufumier2021brain}.
 When dealing with biases, many of the proposed techniques often work in a \emph{supervised} manner, assuming that each sample can be labeled with a corresponding bias class~\cite{alvi2018turning, tartaglione2021end,Kim_2019_CVPR}.
-Other works, on the other hand, only make assumptions about the nature of bias~\cite{bahng2019rebias,cadene2019rubi}, for example, for designing the model architecture.
-Compared to the fully supervised setting, this is a more realistic scenario, however it still requires some form of prior knowledge about the bias.
+Other works like \cite{bahng2019rebias} and \cite{cadene2019rubi} on the other hand, only make assumptions about the nature of bias, for example, for designing the model architecture.
+Compared to the fully supervised setting, this is a more realistic scenario, however, it still requires some form of prior knowledge about the bias.